gvkhna/perlbox/README.md

     $ vagrant provision

-## USAGE - Basic setup

-Install perlbox with default settings

-    class { 'perlbox': }

-Install perlbox with a specific perl version

-    class { 'perlbox':
-      perl_version => '5.16.0'
-    }

-Remove perlbox resources

-    class { 'perlbox':
-      absent => true
-    }

-Module dry-run: Do not make any change on *all* the resources provided by the module

-    class { 'perlbox':
-      noops => true
-    }

 ## USAGE - Modules installation

-Perlbox supports `cpanfile` in the root project directory
+Perlbox supports `cpanfile` in the root of the project directory

     Imager::PNG
     Imager::JPEG

-Or specify module requirements directly with Puppet

-    perlbox::module { 'Imager::PNG': }

-Remove a previously installed module

-    perlbox::module { 'Imager::PNG':
-      ensure => absent,
-    }

 ## USAGE - Package installation

-You can specify a package as a dependency of the module it's required by

-    perlbrew::module { 'Imager::PNG':
-      require => Perlbox::Package['libpng-dev']
-    }

-Or support multiple operating system package names

-    perlbrew::module { 'Imager::PNG':
-      require => case $operatingsystem {
-        centos, amazon, redhat: {
-            Perlbox::Package['libpng-devel'] }
-        debian, ubuntu: {
-            Perlbox::Package['libpng-dev'] }
-        default: {
-            fail("Unrecognized operating system for perlbox") }
-      }
-    }

-Or require packages directly

-    perlbox::package { 'libjpeg-dev': }

-Or use `pkgfile` in the root of the project directory
+Use `pkgfile` in the root of the project directory

     libpng-dev
     libjpeg-dev